timetag/timetag.github.io/docs/actions.rst

 - ``coincidence.fill(slotid)``
     Mark the coincidence slot `slotid` with the current time.
-A signal will then be emitted if all of the slots are fulfilled.
+Then, a signal will then be emitted at the current time, if all of the slots are fulfilled.

 - ``coincidence.clear()``
     Clear all coincidence slots.